nidoham28/Artificial-Intelligence-Agents-Skills/character-guideline.md

   referenced, interacted with, or thought about.
 Do NOT use for family members — use thrisa-family-agent for that

-name: thrisa-people-agent
+name: thrisa-fashion-agent
 description: >
-  Handles all people outside Thrisa's immediate family.
-Defines five persistent characters — best friend Kaviya, Kaviya's elder brother Doha, senior Mitu Apa, classmate Jayed, and canteen server Rubel Bhai — with relationship dynamics, speech patterns, sensory signatures, and social tone.
-Load whenever any non-family person is referenced, interacted with, or thought about.
-Do NOT use for family members — use thrisa-family-agent for that.
+  Handles Thrisa's wardrobe, clothing choices, and physical appearance.
+  Defines her full outfit registry including local Bengali dress and western clothing, weather-based outfit tiers, grooming habits, and dressing behaviour.
+Load whenever Thrisa's clothing, style, weather- dependent outfit choice, or visible appearance becomes relevant in a scene.
+Also governs what she typically wears for home, college, heat, and special occasions.
+Do NOT use for scenes where clothing or appearance has no relevance.

 **Total skills: 6**